Getting Started with AST

 2. (Optional) Enable AST or replays on environments.
 For the steps to do this, see Environment Config.

-4. (Optional) Define the authentication mechanism for your tests.
+3. (Optional) Define the authentication mechanism for your tests.
 For the steps to do this, see Authentication.

-5. (Optional) Create a custom vulnerability type according to your requirements.
+4. (Optional) Create a custom vulnerability type according to your requirements.
+For the steps to do this, see Vulnerability Types.

-7. (Optional) Create a custom policy according to your requirements.
+6. (Optional) Create a custom policy according to your requirements.
 For the steps to do this, see Policies.

-As soon as you create a suite, the above components start interacting with each other to execute the tests on your API endpoints and show the result on the Traceable platform.
-The following image shows the flow of data between components and their interaction for providing a result:
+As soon as you create a scan, the above components start interacting with each other to execute the tests on your API endpoints and show the result on the Traceable platform.

-• Data — This consists of the various ways Traceable can receive traffic.
-These are the traffic types that you can choose from when creating a suite.
+1. Data — This consists of the various ways Traceable can receive traffic.
+These are the traffic types that you can choose from when creating a scan.
+For more information on these traffic types, see Traffic Types.
+Based on the traffic type you select, Traceable generates the following:

-• Traces for live traffic, replay traffic, and postman collections as they contain examples of API requests and responses, providing or simulating real traffic.
+• Traces for live traffic, replay traffic, and Postman collections as they contain examples of API requests and responses, providing or simulating real traffic.

-• Sudo Traffic for Open API and GraphQL specifications as they provide expected API behavior and endpoints rather than real traffic.
+• Sudo Traffic for Open API and GraphQL specifications, as they provide expected API behavior and endpoints rather than real traffic.

 • Policy — The vulnerability type to test for, the hooks, mutations, and assertions defined in the test or custom plugin.

-1. Runs the test suite and plugin.
+1. Runs the test scan and plugin.

 2. Applies any pre-hooks and mutations.